SigNoz/signoz.io/docs/instrumentation/tomcat.md

 ---
-id: java
+id: tomcat
-title: Java OpenTelemetry Instrumentation
+title: Tomcat OpenTelemetry Instrumentation
-description: Send events from your Java application to SigNoz
+description: Instrument your Tomcat application with OpenTelemetry and send data to SigNoz
 ---

 import Tabs from "@theme/Tabs";